Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Sample Calculations

 is minimized, where recall $\delta\omega=\omega_0-\omega_P$ and $\Delta\omega=\omega_0-\omega_S-\omega_I$.
 In Fig. \ref{fig:Grids} (a-f) we plot the generation efficiencies $\mathcal{E}^{\mathrm{total}}_{\mathrm{ac,ac}}$ for both photons exiting the actual channel with $\lambda_S,\lambda_I\in[1500,1600]$ nm; {and in constructing the plots we have assumed} $\delta\omega=0$ and critical coupling.
 We refer to the range of structures investigated in each of the subplots {of Fig. \ref{fig:Grids}} as a ``family."}

-The structures yielding high generation efficiencies are given by the darker spots in Fig. \ref{fig:Grids} {(a-f)}, {which we refer to as ``hotspots,"} and {at these} in general only one set of quasi-phase matched ring resonances contributes significantly to the total rate.
+The structures yielding high generation efficiencies are given by the red spots in Fig. \ref{fig:Grids} {(a-f)}, {which we refer to as ``hotspots,"} and {at these} in general only one set of quasi-phase-matched ring resonances contributes significantly to the total rate.
 The highest efficiencies from each {family of structures investigated in} Fig. \ref{fig:Grids} are tabulated in Tab. \ref{tab:TableMax}.
-For excitation at wavelength $\lambda_0\approx775$ nm, {the} optimized generation efficiencies range from $0.53-1.47\times10^{-5}$.
+For excitation at wavelength $\lambda_0\approx775$ nm, {the} optimized generation efficiencies range from $0.67-1.39\times10^{-5}$.
 These efficiencies are in accord with {recent} experimental results \cite{Zhao:22}.

 Allowing the pump frequency $\omega_0$ to differ from the centre frequency $\omega_P$ of the pump resonance leads to at most only minor increases in the efficiencies, and to a change in the structure within each family for which the peak efficiency is obtained.